 The kids tucked into theirs while we enjoyed grown up afternoon tea in the form of Gentlemen’s (for him) and Vintage (for her).

-Quite possibly the fancies afternoon tea on our list, Claridge’s offer sandwiches with corn fed organic chicken, Clarence Court duck egg mayonnaise or Dorrington gammon ham followed by freshly baked scones with Cornish clotted cream and strawberry jam.
+Is this best afternoon tea for children in London?
+Quite possibly the fanciest on our list, Claridge’s offer sandwiches with corn fed organic chicken, Clarence Court duck egg mayonnaise or Dorrington gammon ham followed by freshly baked scones with Cornish clotted cream and strawberry jam.